Give us this day, March 5, our daily Elvis

 Elvis performed at the Louisiana Hayride, Municipal Auditorium, Shreveport.

-a previously unknown recording of an Elvis cover song that he never did in the studio: The Clover’s Little Mama
+The recently recovered recording of an Elvis cover song that he never did in the studio: The Clover’s Little Mama

 |Engagement – Tour Ref: 1955